 All students on parental leave must submit an Intent to Return to Assistantship from Parental Leave form to the College of Graduate Studies (send to email@example.com or Fax 407-823-6442) at least two weeks before their anticipated return date.
 Those who experienced pregnancy and delivery must complete the Medical Release section on the form affirming that they have sufficiently recovered to resume their assistantship responsibilities.
 A student unable to return after the six-week leave period must petition for a Medical Withdrawal or a Special Leave of Absence (contact firstname.lastname@example.org in the College of Graduate Studies).

 During the approved parental leave, the student will retain student status and all privileges of an enrolled student.

 Approved parental leave is paid leave for up to six weeks but may be a shorter period, depending on the student’s graduate assistantship agreement(s).
 The student’s assistantship status will be maintained during the leave, including paid tuition remission and health insurance (if the student accepted this coverage offered by the College of Graduate Studies).

-Prior to the leave, the student is expected to confer with his/her course instructors to develop plans as necessary to make up any academic work missed during the leave.
-Any leave for longer than the six-week period must be petitioned as a Medical Withdrawal or a Special Leave of Absence.
+The parental leave applies to the graduate assistantship position and does not excuse students from required coursework.
+Prior to the leave, the student is expected to confer with his/her course instructors to develop plans as necessary to make up any academic work that may be missed during the leave.

 Assistantship Payment and Coverage